Wolf3s/Wolf3s/README.md

 ### My Biography
-Hello there my name is André Guilherme, i'm a brazilian indie game developer/engine programmer, i started my carrer on 2020/2021 while i was trying to study the open ps2 loader to create some lib that supports exfat or ext4 on linux but i miserably failed on the time i've learned C++ Language(my mistake) and then i gave up but i used to program some source ports like these ones:
+Hello there my name is André Guilherme, i'm a brazilian indie game developer/engine programmer, i started my carrer on 2020/2021 while i was trying to study the open ps2 loader to create some lib that supports exfat or ext4 on linux but i failed on the time i've learned C++ Language and then i gave up but i used to program some source ports like these ones:
 [Doom64EX-Plus](https://github.com/atsb/Doom64EX-Plus),
 [Wolf4SDL](https://github.com/Doom-modding-and-etc/Wolf4SDL),